andrew-stclair/container-on-login/README.md

 I cant guarantee this is 100% secure and will work for 100% of use cases.
 But i have tested it where a user can ssh into the host and be immediately and transparently dropped into a container with home directory persistence.

+I have been unable to get VSCode to work connecting to the host via ssh and being dropped into a container.
+And running commands directly from an ssh client requires specifying the `-t` argument for a Psudo-TTY

 ## installing

 ### Copy the contents of the host folder to the root of your host server, set executable, and add new shell to shells file